neo-project/docs/docs/en-us/tooldev/advanced/tx_execution.md

-﻿<center><h2> Transaction Execution </h2></center>
+# Transaction Execution

-&emsp;&emsp;Transaction is the only designed method for interaction process within block chain network.
+Transaction is the only designed method for interaction process within block chain network.
 Actions like asset registration, transferring, deploying and invoking smart contract, etc, are all proceesed based on transaction in NEO.

 NEO transaction, similiar to the designing in Bitcoin, includes 3 important parts: input, output and scripts.
 These items stand for asset income, outflow and verification for UTXO (Unspent Transaction Output).
 The input-output combination is the basis of asset flow's chain structure.

 ## General Process

 [![tx_flow_graph](../images/tx_execution/tx_flow_graph.jpg)](../images/tx_execution/tx_flow_graph.jpg)

 A transaction is created using NEO-Cli, Neo-RPC, or NEO-GUI.
 Fulfilled transaction data is signed, and then broadcasted over the whole network.

 Consensus nodes will verify this new transaction and put it into memory pool upon receiving.
 A specified speaker node will pack the transaction into a new block.
 Finally, this transaction is processed over the whole network after new block is broadcasted.
 Over process is briefly shown as follows:

 [![tx_process_flow](../images/tx_execution/tx_process_flow_en.jpg)](../images/tx_execution/tx_process_flow_en.jpg)